 Phenol sulphonic acid shall be a clear brown or yellowish liquid and shall be free from suspended matter and other visible impurities and shall correspond essentially to the formula C6H4(OH)SO3H.

-3.2 The material shall also comply with the requirements given in Table 1 when tested according to the methods specified in Annex A. Reference to the relevant clauses of Annex A is given in col 4 of the table.
+3.2 The material shall also comply with the requirements given in Table 1 when tested according to the methods specified in Annex A. Reference to the relevant clauses of Annex A is given in col (4) of the table.

 Table 1 Requirements for Phenol Sulphonic Acid